-Many hybrids can be driven on electric power alone (30-50km) but mostly at lower speeds.
-While hybrid electric vehicles are among the most fuel-efficient cars on our roads, they are less advantageous at highway speeds where the additional weight of the vehicle and the reduced need for regenerative braking impact overall efficiency.
+Many hybrids can be driven on electric power alone (for a distance of around 30 to 50km) but mostly at lower speeds.
+While hybrid electric vehicles are among the most fuel-efficient cars on our roads, they are less advantageous at highway speeds, where the additional weight of the vehicle and the reduced need for regenerative braking impact overall efficiency.

 What about plug-in hybrids?

-Plug-in Electric Hybrid Vehicles (PHEV) work in much the same fashion as regular hybrid vehicles with the additional feature of recharging through a plug-in electricity connection.
+Plug-in Electric Hybrid Vehicles (PHEV) work in much the same fashion as regular hybrid vehicles, with the additional option of recharging the batteries through a plug-in electricity connection.

-They have larger batteries than HEVs and can be driven further in electric mode.
+They have larger batteries than HEVs and can be driven further in full-electric mode.
 They are the middle ground between conventional hybrids and full electric vehicles.

-Recharging is usually through a household powerpoint (four to eight hours), special faster wall boxes (two to four hours) or the super-fast public recharging network.
+Recharging is usually through a household powerpoint ( for four to eight hours for a full charge), special faster wall boxes (two to four hours) or the super-fast public recharging network.

-You can also have a range extender hybrid car.
-The combustion engine never really propels the car.
-It is used to power a generator that in turn recharges the batteries that power the car.
-The BMW i3 with range extender is an example of this.
+You can also have a range-extender hybrid.
+In this case, the combustion engine never really propels the car.
+Instead, it is used to power a generator, which in turn recharges the batteries that power the electric motor that drives the wheels, like an EV.
+The BMW i3 range extender is an example of this.

 Choosing a hybrid vehicle

-Range anxiety is no longer an issue as they can charge their own batteries and you can also choose between maximum efficiency and performance depending on your purpose and driving conditions.
+Range anxiety is no longer an issue as they can charge their own batteries and you can also choose between maximum efficiency and performance, depending on your preference and driving conditions.

-EHVs and PHEVs are best over shorter distances or for drivers that make multiple stops over short distances, like dropping the kids at school, then going to work, then the shops and activities and back home.
-This allows the best use of the regenerative braking technology, increasing efficiency and overall benefits.
+HEVs and PHEVs are best over shorter distances or for drivers that make multiple stops, like dropping the kids at school, then going to work, then the shops and activities and back home.
+This allows the best use of the regenerative-braking technology, increasing efficiency and overall benefits.